UKFELs/Puffin/README.txt

               given in the input file, then the undulator parameter for this module is aw = aw_f * aw_0.

-stepsize      is the stepsize used for the numerical integration
+nperlam       is the number of integration steps per undulator
-              in this undulator section.
-The mesh describing the radiation field does not alter as the undulator tuning changes, but a larger aw wil cause the beam to propagate more quickly in the radiation frame i.e. the beam slips more quickly behind the radiation field.
+              period to be used in this undulator section.
+The mesh describing the radiation field does not alter as the undulator tuning changes, but a larger aw will cause the beam to propagate more quickly in the radiation frame i.e. the beam slips more quickly behind the radiation field.
 This option will be necessary to stop the beam skipping over nodes, see e.g. the Courant number.

+taper         d/dz of aw_f across this undulator module.
+This is
+              a single number - i.e. only linear tapers may be specified.

 Also note that if aw is decreased in an undulator module you should ensure the radiation mesh is fine enough to model the higher frequency